Looking for tips on what to do in Seattle?

 Seattle is one of those cities that is recognizable just by a snapshot of The Space Needle or Pike Place Market (Pike’s Place).
 There are very few cities in the world as iconic as this one.

-Of course you have badass musical influences such as Nirvana and Pearl Jam hailing from this rainy city (obviously there’s something in the water).
+Of course you have the badass musical influences such as Nirvana and Pearl Jam hailing from this rainy city (obviously there’s something in the water).

-Then, there are those vampires rumoured to dwell just hours outside the city (but please confirm with Stephanie Meyer; she’s the expert).
+Then, there are those vampires rumored to dwell just hours outside the city (but please confirm with Stephanie Meyer; she’s the expert).

-Obviously pop-culture finds reason to obsess over Seattle and you should too.
+Obviously, pop-culture finds reason to obsess over Seattle and you should too.

 You can’t beat the beauty of the summer with cherry blossoms lining the sidewalks.
 Just one taste of a bowl of clam chowder or a whiff of the coffee grounds wafting through the air and you’ll understand.

 There a million reasons to love the land of McDreamy, but I recommend just visiting and deciding for yourself what makes you fall in love.

 What to Do in Seattle